 Over the last three months, we’ve had the pleasure of house sitting our friend’s pet dog, Coco.
 If you’ve been following us on Instagram, you’ve probably seen her.

 Coco is adorable!
 She’s also really playful, affectionate and cheeky.
 If you have a dog, I’m sure you can relate.
-It was definitely sad to leave her last week, but we’re also grateful to have spent time with her.
+It was sad to leave her last week, but we’re also grateful to have spent time with her.

 As it turns out, looking after a dog has taught us a lot about a human/pet relationship and what it means to look after them compassionately.

-In this post I’m going to share three things we discovered by spending time with this little dog as it specifically relates to our lifestyle.
+In this post, I’m going to share three things we discovered by spending time with this little dog as it specifically relates to our lifestyle.

-When you first enter a relationship with a pet dog it’s easy to feel guilty.
+When you first enter a relationship with a pet dog, it’s easy to feel guilty.
 Anybody who has a child, a pet or any being who they’re responsible for can probably relate to this.

-The pet often wants to play or to be walked or fed whilst you’re trying to get things done around the house or for work.
-As compassionate caring people we found this challenging because we made a commitment.
+The pet often wants to play or to be walked or fed while you’re trying to get things done around the house or for work.
+As compassionate, caring people, we found this challenging because we committed.
 Just like if you were to have a child, you can’t half-ass your responsibility.

-It is beautiful and liberating process when humans and animals learn to work together and find a balance where all lives are enriched.
+It is a beautiful and liberating process when humans and animals learn to work together and find a balance where all lives are enriched.

 What dog “ownership” symbolises

 This is a profound concept and can be a little confronting for many of us who “own” pets.